John Frothingham: Early life

 In 1788, Frothingham was born at Portland, Maine.
 He was the son of The Hon.
-John Frothingham (1749-1826), a graduate of Harvard University who became a Judge of the Superior Court of Massachusetts and kept a summer house at Portland.
-His mother, Martha (1763-1834), was the daughter of Samuel May (1723–1794), a prominent merchant of Roxbury, Massachusetts.
+John Frothingham (1749–1826), a graduate of Harvard University who became a judge of the Superior Court of Massachusetts and kept a summer house at Portland.
+His mother, Martha (1763–1834), was the daughter of Samuel May (1723–1794), a prominent merchant of Roxbury, Massachusetts.
 He was a first cousin of Samuel Joseph May.

-From an early age, John was employed in his uncle's, Samuel May's, hardware firm in Boston.
+From an early age, John was employed in his uncle Samuel May's hardware firm in Boston.
 In 1809, he was sent to Montreal to open a branch there.
 Following the War of 1812, Americans tended to be discriminated against both socially and in business, and he suffered a few early setbacks.
 However, Frothingham re-established himself by setting up his own hardware business in partnership with his younger brother, Joseph May Frothingham, who died in 1832.

 In 1836, Frothingham went into partnership with William Workman, and their firm became the largest hardware and iron wholesale house in British North America.
 By 1853, Frothingham & Workman had moved to larger premises and started to manufacture some of their own merchandise.